nih-cfde/cfde-deriva/README-dashboard-query.md

 table, e.g. a top-level project for `project_root` or a child project of the dimension's parent project for `subproject`.

-Also, projects have a compound key (`id_namespace`, `id`).
+Also, projects have a compound key (`id_namespace`, `local_id`).
 To simplify some system integration tasks, we expose an additional surrogate key (`RID`) which to refer to a specific project in the catalog.
-These surrogate keys are less deterministic, and so may vary from catalog instance to catalog instance, even if the same project (`id_namespace`, `id`) entity was submitted to each one.
+These surrogate keys are less deterministic, and so may vary from catalog instance to catalog instance, even if the same project (`id_namespace`, `local_id`) entity was submitted to each one.

 ### Implicit query joining